slothyace/BCX/README.md

 # BCs-eXtended
-This repository is meant for me to upload BMD modded actions and events, as well as a centralised asset collect for people to use.
+This repository is meant for me to upload BMD modded actions and events, as well as a centralised asset collection for people to use.

 ## Mods/Actions
 Modded actions for BMD.